 The EN 12537 test uses thermal underwear, which is a good clothing choice to test.
 Such underwear keeps the wearer dry and doesn’t leave the sleeper covered in perspiration during the night.

 If you want to stay comfortable and warm in your sleeping bag, never wear cotton clothing.
 The reason for this is very simple.
 Cotton clothing absorbs water, which when you sleep is perspiration.
 This water coats the sleeper over the course of a night with a thin film of water.
 While having a thin film of water you’re your body is great for cooling off, it is terrible for trying to stay warm.

 Thus, the moral of the story is this.
 Never sleep in a sleeping bag while wearing cotton clothing.
 Sleep in the buff, or in thermal underwear, or even in quality fleece clothing.
 Just leave the cotton clothing at home.

 If you want to sleep in your clothes (and I’ll confess, I do), sleep only in clothing made from moisture wicking material, such as fleece or polypropylene.
 I sleep in lightweight fleece pants, nylon underwear and a lightweight fleece shirt.
 On real cold nights, I may also use a fleece hat.

 Read the Fleece Clothing Guide to understand why cotton is just awful for camping and hiking.

-For general three season use, I suggest sleeping bags rated to a minimum of 15-20° degrees.
+For general three season use, I suggest sleeping bags that either have a comfort rating or specific temperature rating to a minimum of 15-20° degrees.